 Mathematics is seen as abstract (Steen, 2001) with numeracy being more contextual (Goos, 2007).
 The abstract aspects of mathematics have been shown as useful in helping prepare students for the societal demands that numeracy places on them (Gravemeijer et al., 2017).
 The researchers believe that this challenges the need to explore how the integration of mathematics and other subjects can be developed, most notable subjects with a high level of mathematical content as advocated by Ireland’s policy makers (DES, 2015a).
 However, since many of these subjects with a higher mathematical content are known as STEM (science, technology engineering and mathematics) then it is worrying when (Maass et al., 2019) stated that there was no widely accepted agreement on whether STEM education aimed to promote new knowledge within individual subjects or whether it aims to promote an interdisciplinary approach to its teaching.
-Furthermore, there are different interpretations about what constitutes STEM education and STEM integration (English, 2016).
-Challenges to interdisciplinary approaches have shown inflexible curricula, standardised tests, time and leadership (Ní Ríordáin et al., 2016; Wang et al., 2020) as challenges.
+Furthermore, English (2016) argued that there are different interpretations about what constitutes STEM education and STEM integration.

+Interdisciplinary approaches (Ní Ríordáin et al., 2016; Wang et al., 2020) have shown inflexible curricula, standardised tests, time and leadership as challenges.
 However the use of real life problems were common place across many studies (Wang et al., 2020).
 These real life contexts are seen as central to STEM education (Maass et al., 2019).
-Ireland’s recent policy initiatives in the junior cycle aspect of education for 12-15 year olds allows for more flexibility (DES, 2015c) which researchers have pointed out (Johnston et al., 2020) will allow for more boundary crossing.
+Ireland’s recent policy initiatives in the junior cycle aspect of education for 12-15 year olds allows for more flexibility (DES, 2015c) which Johnston et al. (2020) pointed out will allow for more boundary crossing.
 Conversely though, given the fact that Ireland’s current policy in STEM education states that “all STEM learning activities are underpinned by mathematics” (DES, 2017c, p.
 5) there is a need to investigate the possibilities of integrative approaches.
-Walshe et al. (2020) point out science is only mentioned once in Ireland’s current junior cycle mathematics specification despite the fact that it was published after Ireland’s STEM strategy (DES, 2017c) which would call into question the consistency of emphasis on various approaches of integration across both policy and individual subject specifications at a national level in Ireland.
+Walshe et al. (2020) pointed out science is only mentioned once in Ireland’s current junior cycle mathematics specification despite the fact that it was published after Ireland’s STEM strategy (DES, 2017c) which would call into question the consistency of emphasis on various approaches of integration across both policy and individual subject specifications at a national level in Ireland.

-Boundary crossing is a central feature of STEM integrated perspectives (English, 2016) although the definitions and interpretations of the same concept vary widely.
+Boundary crossing is a central feature of STEM integrated perspectives (English, 2016); although the definitions and interpretations of the same concept vary widely.
 “A boundary crossing can be seen as a socio-cultural difference leading to discontinuity in action or interaction” (Akkerman and Bakker, 2011, p.133).
 They expanded on this to explain that although there were commonalities between boundaries that two or more differing sites were in some way related.
-Accordingly (Hobbs, 2013) considered that boundary objects such as teaching content in one subject that a teacher would not necessarily be qualified in as an opportunity for professional growth and development which ultimately as Akkerman and Bakker (2011) suggested leads to a change in identity.
-Ní Ríordáin et al., (2016) found that teacher perspective, their knowledge of the other ‘subject’, their content knowledge and pedagogical content knowledge and levels of collaboration and support all play a role in successful integration of mathematics into science.
-Research has demonstrated that boundary crossing is not a single act, and might not even be transformative unless time is given for teacher to engage with, reflect upon, dicsuss and make meaning of the boundary crossing (Johnston et al., 2020).
+Hobbs (2013) suggested that where teachers were teaching a subject they were not necessarily qualified in; there were opportunities for professional growth.
+Akkerman and Bakker (2011) suggested that this form of development could lead to a change in teacher identity.
+Ní Ríordáin et al. (2016) found that teacher perspective, their knowledge of the other ‘subject’, their content knowledge and pedagogical content knowledge and levels of collaboration and support all play a role in successful integration of mathematics into science.
+Johnston et al. (2020) explained that boundary crossing is not a single act, and might not even be transformative unless time is given for teacher to engage with, reflect upon, discuss and make meaning of the boundary crossing.
 Venkat and Winter (2015) pointed out the importance of being explicit to students about what perspective one takes on a particular issue or aspect being taught at a boundary crossing in order to avoid ambiguity.

 School improvement in numeracy